-As temperatures rise, the White House launches new extreme heat site
+As temperatures rise, the White House launches new extreme heat maps

 “Let’s spend this money wisely at the local level where one size does not fit all, where disadvantaged communities in particular have to be paid attention to,” Hayes told a conference earlier this month.

-The new website launches a week after Democrats failed to strike a deal on climate with West Virginia senator Joe Manchin, who recently rejected plans to include climate provisions in a broader spending bill.
+The new website launches a week after Democrats failed to strike a deal on climate with West Virginia Senator Joe Manchin, who recently rejected plans to include climate provisions in a broader spending bill.
 That disappointment, on top of a recent Supreme Court decision that curbed the EPA’s ability to regulate carbon emissions, deflated Biden’s ambitious plans for addressing some of the worst effects of climate change.

 Still, Biden has vowed to continue pushing his climate agenda.
-In a series of executive orders last week, his administration directed $2.3 billion to FEMA’s resilient infrastructure program, which helps communities prepare for climate disasters, expanded the low-income energy assistance program to include cooling centers and energy-efficient air conditioners, and instructed the Interior Department to propose the first wind energy sites in the Gulf of Mexico.
-Previously Biden suggested he could declare an official climate emergency, which would unleash billions more in funding and enable the use of the Defense Production Act to ramp up production of renewable energy systems.
+In a series of executive orders last week, his administration directed $2.3 billion to FEMA’s resilient infrastructure program, which helps communities prepare for climate disasters, expanded the low-income energy assistance program to include cooling centers and energy-efficient air conditioners, and instructed the Interior Department to propose the first wind-energy sites in the Gulf of Mexico.
+Previously, Biden suggested he could declare an official climate emergency, which would unleash billions more in funding and enable the use of the Defense Production Act to ramp up production of renewable energy systems.

-“I have a responsibility to act with urgency and resolve when our nation faces clear and present danger and that’s what climate change is about,” Biden said last week at Brayton Point, a former coal-fired power plant in Somerset, Massachusetts.
+“I have a responsibility to act with urgency and resolve when our nation faces clear and present danger, and that’s what climate change is about,” Biden said last week at Brayton Point, a former coal-fired power plant in Somerset, Massachusetts.
 “It is literally, not figuratively, a clear and present danger.
 The health of our citizens in our communities is literally at stake.”

 • Read more: Some animals get dangerously hot when they have sex—they might be the ones that survive in a warming world